Excerpt from the 13Forest website:

 “Level is an ode to Ryczek’s own childhood nostalgia and the cuteness culture prevalent in Korea.
 The painting began with a photograph of the skyline taken from Ryczek’s hotel room.
 The Jumbotron that dominated his view seemed to encapsulate the sleek, beautiful and technologically advanced image that modern Seoul tries to present to the world.
 The sight reminded him of skylines from Nintendo games (primarily by Japanese designers) he played as a child; Ryczek reflected on how much his preconceptions of East Asian cities were shaped by those early moments of indirect exposure.
 Ryczek added elements characteristic of side-scrolling games like jewels, power-ups, life meters and other 8-bit video game staples to the scene.
 The cloud on the Jumbotron takes its haunted expression from a toy Ryczek spotted in Kyobo Bookstore, reflecting the unique blend of dark humor and anxiety he found in many similar tokens he encountered in Seoul.”

 Something gets lost – it may be something in the photograph’s quality that simply doesn’t get carried over with paint, or maybe it’s the feeling that I’ve fallen so in love with the image that I’ve not left room for any of my own visual ideas.
 These are hazards that are almost inevitable for every piece, and in the past I’d be more inclined to sort of give up without giving up – to complete a satisfactory painting that I was still proud of but contained very little visual or conceptual evolution.
-The final working stages in these situations can be uninspired, tedious and frankly remorseful – there’s a feeling that one has given up on a grandiose vision and played it safe.
-After witnessing this trajectory enough times, you start to use defense mechanisms to automatically downplay inspiration when it strikes.
-You do this to avoid becoming disillusioned or disappointed, like someone protecting themselves from having their heart broken by refusing to fall in love.
+The final working stages in these situations are often uninspired, tedious and sometimes even remorseful – there’s a feeling that one has given up on a grandiose vision and played it safe.
+After witnessing this trajectory enough times, one can start to use defense mechanisms to automatically downplay inspiration when it strikes.
+I often do this to avoid becoming disillusioned early on, like someone protecting themselves from having their heart broken by refusing to fall in love.
 This is not a good thing for an artist because we need to allow for that spark to become a fire in order to do the work.
 There’s really no sense in playing it safe with art that you believe is worth putting out into the world.

 That last question I listed above – “Will people connect with it on some level or not connect at all” – is the question that drowns out all the others during the course of a painting.
-There’s a long list of reasons for continuing a life of making art, but the ultimate purpose of creative expression is to try to connect with people on an intimate level.
+There’s a long list of reasons for continuing a life of making art, but the ultimate purpose of creative expression is to connect with people on an intimate level.
 Every artist has their own set of priorities regarding what they choose to communicate, and I’ve found that my highest priorities are mood and atmosphere.
 They are what I notice in work that inspires me, and what drive me to create my own work.
 Lighting is the crux of a painting for me and the slightest dimming or brightening of a sky puts me in a completely different mental space as I’m working, one that I either embrace and dwell in or reject and try to escape.
-The rejection part is a childlike response, really – a kind of silent tantrum that makes me want to push a piece in a certain direction – but I’ve learned to listen to it.
+The rejection part is a childlike response, really – a kind of silent tantrum – but I’ve learned to listen to it.
 In Level, the sky was originally a bright clear blue, but it’s brightness would increase or decrease depending on what I did to it or to the spaces surrounding it, and each change would affect me deeply – it would change how I felt about the entire piece.

 When I eventually let go and experimented with different types of skies, I stumbled into the dawn / dusk with magenta clouds visible in the final piece and I was elated, because it evoked something that was totally obtuse and unspecified, but was rooted in childhood and crushed me with a wave of emotion.
 The new sky gave way to changes for the rest of the piece: the overall palette changed to match, the central shape became a plastic bubble with an inner glow, the floating platforms were further developed.
 A few nameable things came to mind as I tried to figure out why this particular imagery affected me, although they really aren’t important in the end: cartoons, movies, toys, designs and colors popular with kids in the late 80’s / early 90’s (Lisa Frank came to mind), video games and other products marketed toward kids my age, real memories of real skies and dreams of fake skies…but I’ve come to realize that all of it, in the end, is me.
 It’s not the thing itself but what I projected onto it, how I processed and stored my experiences as a highly sensitive kid who couldn’t really put a name to things yet.
 It all comes together into this nonsensical and ever-changing bundle of nostalgia for something that never actually happened (the Brazilian / Portuguese concept of “Saudade” attempts to name this sensation) that occupies a distant part of my mind and is completely unrelated to the world as I now understand it.
 But it’s still there, and when I have it accessed by visual art made by others, or by myself, or by a song – it’s overwhelming, and as cliche as it may sound, it feels like going home.
 In that way, art is it’s own kind of religion.